Divorce Maryland Custody

 • How the religious views of the parent are impacting the emotional and physical well being of the child?

-• In the past, have there been incidences that one parent walked out of the house and left the other parent to manage the child and the residence?
+• In the past, have there been incidences when one parent walked out of the house and left the other parent to manage the child and the residence?
 If yes, which parent walked out?

 • Which parent will not punish the child for the other parent's adverse action?